 That being said, a large amount of cosmetics companies still include small amounts of silicone in their products as they’re said to help increase the smoothness of the texture.
 It also helps to prevent them from running when they come into contact with water.
 And finally, also increase the spreadability of the product.
 Products such as blush, foundation, and eye shadow are all good examples of cosmetics products that are likely to contain varying amounts of silicone in the recipes – all the more reason to make the switch to a more natural beauty routine.

 While the number of products and brands that are likely to contain siloxanes is innumerable, I’m going to focus on cosmetics brands in this article.
 They’re usually the most common and most potent.
 However, other popular brands like Colgate and Close-up (which are toothpaste brands) and many others are likely to contain the chemical in some form or another, so keep an eye out.

 To help you when you go shopping, draw up a list of all the chemicals you’d like to avoid in the products you buy and cross-check the products you choose with this list.
 That’s a good way of relieving the pressure that comes with having to remember all these lengthy chemical names and will make it easier for you to come up with a new list of alternative products that are safe to use in general.

 Here are a few makeup brands that you should definitely avoid if you’re trying to lead a safer, healthier, and more natural lifestyle.

-So save yourself the time, money, and hassle by switching to brands that are actually natural (and don’t just claim to be) and give your skin a better chance at regulating itself by with nourishing and healthy ingredients.
-This is the best way to achieve and ultimately maintain a natural complexion and once you make the shift – you’ll never go back.
+So save yourself the time, money, and hassle by switching to brands that are actually natural (and don’t just claim to be).
+Give your skin a better chance at regulating itself with nourishing and healthy ingredients.
+This is the best way to achieve and ultimately maintain a natural complexion and once you make the shift. you’ll never go back.